I have discovered that a large proportion of highly intelligent, mathematically

 This proof of the triangle sum theorem, using a rotating moving arrow, works for all possible triangles on a plane -- as do the standard Euclidean proofs using parallel lines.

-This proof is unlike standard proofs in Euclidean geometry since it involves consideration of continuous processes, and therefore involves time and temporal ordering, whereas Euclidean geometry does not explicitly mention time or processes -- though there are some theorems about the locus of point or line satisfying certain constraints, which can be interpreted either as specifying properties of processes extended in time, or as properties of static trajectories, e.g. properties of lines or curves.
+This proof is unlike standard proofs in Euclidean geometry since it involves consideration of continuous processes, and therefore involves time and temporal ordering, whereas Euclidean geometry does not explicitly mention time or properties of processes -- though there are some theorems about the locus of point or line satisfying certain constraints, which can be interpreted either as specifying properties of processes extended in time, or as properties of static trajectories, e.g. properties of lines or curves.

 http://www.cs.bham.ac.uk/research/projects/cogaff/misc/p-geometry.htmlNOTE (Added 8 Sep 2017):